-Pakistan has many beautiful places like Neelu Valley, Islamabad, etc and Nanga Parbat is one of them.
-Nanga Parbat is a mountain located in the Diamer District of Pakistan’s Gilgit Balistan.
+Pakistan has many beautiful places like Neelu Valley, Islamabad, etc. and Nanga Parbat is one of them.
+Nanga Parbat is a mountain located in the Diamer District of Pakistan’s Gilgit Baltistan.
 The mountain is also known as Diamer due to its location in Diamer District.

-Nanga Parbat is one of the highest mountains in the world, it is the ninth highest mountain in the world with a total height of 8,126 meters above sea level.
+Nanga Parbat is one of the highest mountains in the world.
+It is the ninth highest mountain globally, with a total height of 8,126 meters above sea level.
 It is the western anchor of the Himalayas.
 The mountain is also known as Diamer or Deo Mir by the locals, which means “Huge Mountains”.

 - Elevation of Nanga Parbat

 - The reason behind the name Nanga Parbat